Using The Text/HTML Editor: Atto

 Appearance:

-The fourth set of buttons in the Atto text editor, these tools to help make both your content and your experience creating that content with the Atto Text Editor more accessible.
+The fifth set of buttons on the text editor can be used to help make your content more accessible.

 Appearance: